Bachelor's DegreesBachelor of ArtsBachelor of EngineeringDual-Degree ProgramUndergraduate Admissions

 Dartmouth is committed to providing equal opportunities for students, faculty, staff, and visitors with disabilities to access and participate in academic, social, cultural and recreational programs at Dartmouth.

-Students who have been denied an accommodation by Assistant Dean for Academic and Student Affairs Holly Wilkinson may contact Dartmouth's ADA/504 Coordinator (ADAC) in the Office of Institutional Diversity and Equity (IDE).
+Students who have been denied an accommodation by Assistant Dean for Academic and Student Affairs Holly Wilkinson may contact Dartmouth's ADA/504 Coordinator (ADAC) in the Office of Equal Opportunity, Accessibility, and Title IX.

 Formal Grievance Procedure

-Students who are not satisfied with the alternative resolution process or who wish to engage in a formal grievance of a decision or action made by Thayer without first seeking an informal resolution should follow the Dartmouth College Disability-Based Grievance Procedures for Students.
-Dartmouth's ADA/504 Coordinator is responsible for responding to allegations of discrimination in the accommodation process.
+Students who are not satisfied with the alternative resolution process or who wish to engage in a formal grievance of a decision or action made by Thayer without first seeking an informal resolution should follow Dartmouth's 504/ADA Appeal Process.

 The accommodation grievance procedure is responsive to situations where there is a disagreement with any action, inaction, or decision made by Thayer resulting in a failure to implement an agreed-upon accommodation, the quality of the accommodation provided, the timeliness of the receipt of the accommodation, an accommodation denial, or any other accommodation-based claim.

-Allegations of disability-related discrimination unrelated to the accommodation process are addressed through the Equal Opportunity Grievance Procedures in the Office of Institutional Diversity and Equity (IDE).
+Allegations of disability-related discrimination unrelated to the accommodation process are addressed through the Equal Opportunity, Accessibility, and Title IX office.